 Don’t Waste Points

-Once you have spent hours playing with the My WW app, you learn that some very similar foods can vary significantly in their number of points.
+Once you have spent hours playing with the WeightWatchers app, you learn that some very similar foods can vary significantly in their number of points.

 For example, there are bags of crisps that are two points, and others that are five.
 The same with soft drinks.
 It’s really unwise to “waste” those points when choosing the lower point option can mean you get another snack later in the day!